amraboelela/iOS-GuideBlocks/README.md

 # iOS-GuideBlocks

-This is a shared open source repository for GuideBlocks that can be used in IOS Apps.
+This is a shared open source repository for GuideBlocks that can be used in iOS Apps.
-You can use any of these GuideBlocks here in your App in Conjunction with the Contextual IOS SDK and an account at https://dashboard.contextu.al
+You can use any of these GuideBlocks here in your App in Conjunction with the Contextual iOS SDK and an account at https://dashboard.contextu.al

 ## Using GuideBlocks